itkhanz/REST-Assured-API-Testing/RESTAssured-OC/README.md

   program execution unless overwritten.
 * If the subsequent thread comes to the `getToken` method, it will not regenerate the new token if the `access_token` value is set by some other thread already.
-* This ensures tha the same `access_token` will be sgared among all the tests even in parallel execution.
+* This ensures tha the same `access_token` will be shared among all the tests even in parallel execution.
 * There must be no race-condition between multiple threads trying to access `getToken` that see the access_token as null.
 * To avoid this race-condition, we can use the `synchronized` keyword with `getToken` method which will hold the other threads if the method is already accessed by some other thread at the moment.